fnauman/fnauman.github.io/_posts/2019-09-20-time-series-data-preparation.md

 X, y = tseries[:feature_size].reshape(-1,1), tseries[feature_size:]
 ```

-This, however, is not recommended as no validation and test sets have been created.
-Splitting time series data for cross validation and testing even for machine learning models is not the same as other data: one has to choose either a [rolling/sliding (fixed size) window; or an expanding window](https://stats.stackexchange.com/questions/326228/cross-validation-with-time-series).
-The [TimeSeriesSplit](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.TimeSeriesSplit.html) function in scikit-learn for cross validation uses expanding window.
-For an implementation of fixed size rolling window, see the [code here](https://hub.packtpub.com/cross-validation-strategies-for-time-series-forecasting-tutorial/).
-Another relevant issue with time series data is of using appropriate metrics.
+This is not recommended as no validation and test sets have been created.
+Splitting time series data for cross validation and testing can be tricky as opposed to other data: one has to be careful in not violating temporal causality.
+Common strategies include a [rolling/sliding (fixed size) window; or an expanding window](https://stats.stackexchange.com/questions/326228/cross-validation-with-time-series).
+The [TimeSeriesSplit](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.TimeSeriesSplit.html) function in scikit-learn for cross validation uses the expanding window.
+For an implementation of the fixed size rolling window, see the [code here](https://hub.packtpub.com/cross-validation-strategies-for-time-series-forecasting-tutorial/).
+Another relevant issue with time series data is of using the appropriate metrics.
 [Marios Michailidis](https://www.h2o.ai/blog/regression-metrics-guide/) discusses the pros and cons of using various popular metrics for time series.

 ## Input data shape for RNNs